Antonio Cocchi Donati: Life

 After, in 1484, in 1488 and in 1489, he was in competition with the respected Filippo Decio, despite Cocchi enjoyed a reputation among the students and the governing bodies of the Office, among them Angelo Poliziano and the future pope Leo X, Giovanni de' Medici.
 Poliziano, who had the protection of the Magnifico, from 1480 he held the chair of Latin and Greek eloquence of the Office and he got a degree in canon law presented by Cocchi and Francesco Pepi, while Giovanni de' Medici, second child of Lorenzo, attended classes in 1489-1490.

-His prestigious work led him to be supported by many groups of students to serve as morning reading of canon law after that Felino Sendei left the Office, who was nominated in Rome as auditor of the Sacra Rota.
+His prestigious work led him to be supported by many groups of students to serve as a morning reading of canon law after Felino Sendei left the Office, who was nominated in Rome as auditor of the Sacra Rota.
 He was in competition with Giovanni Cerretani (1486-87) for the same position, then again with Filippo Decio (1488-89) and finally in 1490 with Bono de' Bonis.

 His scientific production is little known.
 Some legal advice is certain in the codes Magliab to the present day.
 XIX, 188 e 202 of the National Central Library of Florence and in mss.
 701 e 704 of the University Library of Pisa (codes Roncioni 22 and 25, inventoried with the no. 691 e 694 in G. Mazzatinti, Inventari..., XXIV) of the repetitiones in the ms. E 61 of the Perugia City Library.

 About his family life the information we received concern the brother Niccolò (chamberlain of Arezzo during December 1470 and June 1471, prior during September-October 1477, squeaker in 1480, of the sixteen gonfalonieri of Compagni in 1485 and 1490, of the twelve "buonomini" in 1489 and 1494, vicar of Firenzuola during August-February 1487 and, finally, gonfalonier of Justice in January-February 1492) and Giovanni (who beyond his public and administrative duties took care of studia humanitatis under the leadership of Marsilio Ficino).
 About his married life, there were two marriages, the first with an unknown Agnoletta and the last one with Filippa, called Pippa, daughter of Adovardo Rucellai.